 Teaching is not a lost art, but the regard for it is a lost tradition. -- Jacques Barzun Teacher in America (Boston, 1945), p.
 12.

 Despite loud, sentimental declarations opportunistically promulgated, the situation Jacques Barzun apprised sixty-six years ago has not improved.
 Cheating, plagiarism, low class attendance and grade inflation are reported to be common in colleges.
 In some universities a professor’s winning an award for excellence in teaching presages failure to obtain tenure.
-After all, given all the administrivia a faculty member is expected to spend time on, he or she can’t be doing much research if that much energy is devoted to teaching!
+After all, given all the administrivia a faculty member is expected to spend time on, he or she can’t be doing much research, much less adminisration-related committee work, if more than a smattering of energy is devoted to teaching!

 Many private and parochial school teachers describe rampant cheating, plagiarism and drug usage easily on a par with what the general public imagines goes on in public schools.
 Parents care more about their kids’ grades than what they represent.
 School board members stand and salute whatever banner the most vehement ideologues in their community wave.